kjuraszek/data-usage-monitor/README.md

 # data-usage-monitor

-Data usage monitor for Huawei routers.
+A simple data usage monitor for Huawei routers.